How to Send Any Token Across Chains in One Click

 Here is the general workflow.
 The exact chains and tokens may differ depending on what you use.

-If you are moving tokens across chains (for example from Ethereum to Base or Arbitrum), ensure you’ve selected the correct chain steps, any bridging if needed, and destination chain support.
+- (Optional) Cross-chain or target chain transfer.
+If you are moving tokens across chains, ensure you've selected the correct chain steps, any bridging if needed, and destination chain support.
 OneClickSender focuses on multi-send on supported networks.

 Why this method works well

-Cost-effective: A batch transaction reduces repeated base gas costs.
-The Medium article shows savings ~31% for 200 wallets on Ethereum.
+- Cost-effective: A batch transaction reduces repeated base gas costs.
+The published numbers show savings around 31% for 200 wallets on Ethereum.

 Things to watch